 Damages based agreements are agreements between a client (be that an individual or company) and a third party that, in exchange for funding their legal costs, they will surrender a proportion of the recovery made.

 - whilst mainly relating to litigation proceedings, they can also extend to non-contentious or out of court negotiations and settlements where substantial correspondence or documentation is required to be analysed and dealt with.

-In litigation proceedings, a Damages Based Agreement will generally be appropriate for Claimants only, and they have little or no use to a Defendant (unless there exists a counterclaim).
-A Damages Based Agreement can be entered into either with a client’s solicitor or a third party funder/financier.
+- in litigation proceedings, a damages based agreement will generally be appropriate for Claimants only, and they have little or no use to a Defendant (unless there exists a counterclaim).

 Once the Damages Based Agreement is signed at the outset that will dictate the cost of legal proceedings up to judgment.
 It may however provide against there existing an undisclosed fact, or circumstances where the client enters arrangements to as to avoid this liability, but that will depend on the agreement itself.

-At Francis Wilks & Jones we are extremely familiar with Damages Based Agreements and will be able to explain the procedure and further requirements to enter into any such funding agreement, subject to assessment of the claim or proposal, and an appropriate risk assessment.
+At Francis Wilks & Jones we are extremely familiar with Damages Based Agreements and all other types of alternative legal funding options.
+We can explain the procedure and further requirements to enter into any such funding agreement, subject to assessment of the claim or proposal, and an appropriate risk assessment.